GMOD/jb2profile/README.md

 ## Pre-requisites

-Install pbsim2, add to path
+Install pbsim2, add to path.
+For generating figures, need R, ggplot2, and patchwork

 ## Setup